-Here's another chance to read this controversial article, which is also the most read-ever piece in RedShark.
+RedShark Replay: Another chance to read this controversial article, which is also one of the most read-ever pieces on RedShark.
 What do you think?

 Living memory is a wonderful thing.
 For anyone born in the last sixty years, it encompasses more change than any other successive generations have ever seen.
 And one of the things that we’ve got used to is increasing resolutions.

 From our perspective, today, it all seems to have happened very quickly.
 Anyone working in professional video today will have very clear memories of Standard Definition video.
 Some of us still use it!
 But the current working paradigm is HD.